lpsm-dev/docker-crypto-miner/README.md

 ## ➤ Important Note

-**This tool is only for educational and ethical practices.
-The developers are not responsible if the tool is misused by an individual.
-Use at your own risk.
-If you plan to mine on a cloud check the terms and conditions before you start.
-The same applies if you are using private equipment or an on-site datacenter.**
+**This repository is intended for educational and ethical purposes only.
+The creators are not responsible for incorrect use by any individual.
+Use it knowing that you will be doing so at your own risk.**

+**If you plan to mine in a cloud, check your provider's terms and conditions before you start.
+The same applies if you are using private equipment or an on-site data center.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>